pthethanh/robusta/README.md

 Just a simple website to share technology knowledge.
 Live demo is available at: https://goway.herokuapp.com

+This project follows [golang-standards/project-layout](https://github.com/golang-standards/project-layout) and hence can be used as a references for new Go developers.

 **Note** that this project now is no longer in active development, but feel free to make pull request.

 ## Prerequisites